muxinc/mux-background-video/README.md

 ## Usage

-### HTML Custom Element
+### HTMLCustom Element

-The easiest way to use Mux Background Video is with the custom HTML element:
+The easiest way to use Mux Background Video is with the custom element:

 ```html
 <!DOCTYPE html>